deepasarojam-2024/UC-Berkeley-ML-AI/Practical Application III: Comparing Classifiers/README.md

 In addition to outlier cleaning from the data understanding process, I've split the data into categorical, numerical, and ordinal features.

 Treated them with separate scaling, imputing, and encoding techniques.
-**StandardScaler** - Standardize features by removing the mean and scaling to unit variance.
+- **StandardScaler** - Standardize features by removing the mean and scaling to unit variance.
-**Polynomial Features** - Polynomial Features are created by raising existing features to an exponent.
+- **Polynomial Features** - Polynomial Features are created by raising existing features to an exponent.
-**IterativeImputer** - A strategy for imputing missing values by modeling each feature with missing values as a function of other features in a round-robin fashion.
+- **IterativeImputer** - A strategy for imputing missing values by modeling each feature with missing values as a function of other features in a round-robin fashion.
-**RandomSampleImputer** - The RandomSampleImputer() replaces missing data with a random sample extracted from the variable.
+- **RandomSampleImputer** - The RandomSampleImputer() replaces missing data with a random sample extracted from the variable.
 It works with both numerical and categorical variables.
-**OneHotEncoder** - Encodes categorical features as a one-hot numeric array.
+- **OneHotEncoder** - Encodes categorical features as a one-hot numeric array.
-**JamesSteinEncoder** - This is a target-based encoder used for Categorical Encoding.
+- **JamesSteinEncoder** - This is a target-based encoder used for Categorical Encoding.
 It dominates the "ordinary" least squares approach, i.e., it has a lower mean squared error.
-**OrdinalEncoder** - Encode categorical features as an integer array.
+- **OrdinalEncoder** - Encode categorical features as an integer array.

 ## Modeling
 The cleaned data was divided into target and feature (X and y) and then split into training and test data.
-I used a GridSearchCV and K-FOLD cross-validation on all models.
+I used a GridSearchCV on all models.
 GridSearchCV is the process of performing hyperparameter tuning to determine the optimal values for a given model.

 	sklearn.model_selection.GridSearchCV(estimator, param_grid,scoring=None,
 	          n_jobs=None, iid='deprecated', refit=True, cv=None, verbose=0,